 A to Z Resources for Faculty

 The following list attempts to gather in one place information about the variety of tools, funding opportunities, and organizational resources to support faculty in their teaching and professional development.
 If you can't find what you're looking for here, contact Nancy Murray, Dean of Faculty Hiring and Development, or John McLain, Academic Grants Manager.

 In November 2011 and after many years of careful consideration, Evergreen’s faculty created a new requirement for undergraduates: each student will write an Academic Statement about her or his college education.
-During the 2012-13 academic year, approximately half of Evergreen’s faculty will create the framework to support students so they can fulfill the requirement.
 To learn more about how to support students in this initiative, visit the Academic Statement web site.

 Administrative support for faculty